OfficeDev/microsoft-teams-apps-workplaceawards/README.md

 Begin with the [Solution overview](https://github.com/OfficeDev/microsoft-teams-apps-workplaceawards/wiki/Solution-overview) to read about what the app does and how it works.

 When you're ready to try out Workplace Awards app, or to use it in your own organization, follow the steps in the [Deployment guide](https://github.com/OfficeDev/microsoft-teams-apps-workplaceawards/wiki/Deployment-guide).

+#### Known issue:
+The app is currently not supported on iOS devices.
+We are actively working on fixing the issue and will update the repo as soon as it is available

 ## Contributing